jawj/subtls/README.md

 ## Alternatives

 The only alternative JS TLS implementation I’m aware of is [Forge](https://github.com/digitalbazaar/forge).
 This is pure JS, without SubtleCrypto, making it somewhat slow.
 More importantly, its TLS parts are not very actively maintained.
 The main project supports up to TLS 1.1.
-There’s a fork that supports up to TLS 1.2, but even that supports none of the modern and secure ciphers you’d want to use.
+There’s a fork that supports up to TLS 1.2, but even that supports none of the modern and secure ciphers you’d want to enable in TLS 1.2.

 ## Name